 Babatunde Olomu

-Dr. Olomu Babatunde Olukayode began his career with the Nigeria Customs Service in 1991 and attained the rank of Comptroller of Customs in January 2021.
-He holds a B.Sc. in Political Science, an M.Sc. in International Relations, and a Master’s in Public Administration.
-Dr. Olomu also earned a Ph.D. in Political Science, specializing in Peace and Conflict Studies.
-A Certified Specialist in Asset Recovery, he recently achieved the prestigious fellowship of the National Institute for Security Studies (fsi).
-Dr. Olomu has completed over 50 courses and training programs in various countries, including those on Intelligence Gathering and Analysis, as well as International Terrorism and Organized Crime.
-He also participated in the United States Customs and Border Protection Course, among other notable programs.
-In 2022, Dr. Olomu was a speaker at the 18th edition of the WCO PICARD Conference in Brussels.
-Most recently, he served as a guest speaker at the West Africa Border Security Week Conference, held from September 3–4, 2024, in Lagos, Nigeria.
+Dr Olomu Babatunde Olukayode was enlisted into the Nigeria Customs Service in 1991 and rose to the rank of a Assistant Comptroller-General of Customs in 2nd September, 2025.
+He obtained B.Sc Political Science, M.Sc International Relations and Master in Public Administration.
+He also obtained Ph.D Political Science (with specialization in Peace and Conflict Studies).
+He is a Certified Specialist in Assets Recovery and recently bagged the prestigious fellowship of the National Institute for Security Studies (fsi).
+He has attended over fifty (50) courses and trainings in several countries including Intelligence Gathering and Analysis Course, International Terrorism and Organized Crime Conference; United States Customs and Border Protection Course among others.
+In addition, Mr Olomu actively participated at the 18th Edition of WCO Picard conference held in Brussels – 2022 as a speaker, guest speaker at the 2023 edition of IAELIA conference in Las Vegas, USA and guest speaker at the West Africa Border Security Week, Accra – Ghana, 2025.

 Sessions